 This devilish plant looks about as pleasant as it sounds.
 With substantial, bright green stalks, white flower-heads and leaves marked with deep red spots, this poisonous plant harbors deeply toxic sap that causes Phytophotodermatitis.
-Such a reaction is marked by severe burn-like blisters that spread from the initial affected area to the entire body.
+Such a reaction is marked by severe burn-like blisters that spread over the entire body.
 If contact is made with Giant Hogweed, it is imperative that the affected area is thoroughly scrubbed with soap and water.
 If blisters start to appear, contact your doctor immediately and seek medical attention.

-This common plant has practically become the poster child for summertime rashes, with its easily identifiable “leaves of three”.
-Because this poisonous plant is rampant in Western Pennsylvania, it is important to be aware of your surroundings and shower after hiking, gardening, or spending extensive time outdoors.
-After coming into contact with the plant, be sure to wash the affected areas with soapy water, and apply over the counter medications (i.e. calamine lotion).
+This common plant has practically become the poster child for summertime rashes.
+It’s rampant in Western Pennsylvania and easily identifiable: smoothed-edged “leaves of three”.
+It is important to be aware of your surroundings and shower after hiking, gardening, or spending extensive time outdoors.
+Don’t forget to wash your clothes separately, as well.
+After coming into contact with the plant, be sure to wash the affected areas with soapy water and apply over the counter medications (i.e. calamine lotion).
 Monitor the area and ensure that the rash does not spread.
 If the rash continues to worsen, seek out medical attention.

 Similar to Poison Ivy, this plant releases oil (urushiol) that causes an itchy rash and blisters.
-In terms of identification, Poison Oak is known for its leafy, shrub-like appearance with leaves that typically have 3 separate leaflets.
+Known for its shrub-like appearance, Poison Oak displays three leaflets (as opposed to three leaves).
 In the spring and summer, the plant is able to produce small white, yellow or even green flowers.
 When treating a Poison on Oak rash, like other rashes, be sure to wash the affected area with soap and water.
 At home treatment also consists of applying calamine lotion and washing the area regularly.

 This devious plant grows quickly in long, continuous vines that choke trees of vital nutrients and cause a less than desirable rash on the skin.
-Unlike other poisonous plants, this vine only causes an allergic reaction if the vine, leaves or berries are crushed which releases toxic liquids and irritates the skin.
+Unlike other poisonous plants, merely touching the plant does not cause a reaction.
+When the vine—or its leaves or berries—are crushed, a toxic liquid is released.
+This liquid causes irritation to the skin.

-As an invasive species, Wild Parsnip has made itself at home in many parts of the US, Pennsylvania included.
-With its thick stalks that house hundreds of umbrellate, or yellow flowers, this poisonous plant causes horrible burns that result in pus-filled and painful blisters that can result in lasting scars.
-Because of its high toxicity, it is imperative that this plant not be disturbed and immediate medical attention is sought if contact is made with the plant.
+As an invasive species, Wild Parsnip has made itself at home in many parts of the U.S., Pennsylvania included.
+The thick stalks that house hundreds of umbrellate, or yellow flowers, is the identifiable characteristic.
+This plant can cause horrible burns that result in pus-filled and painful blisters.
+These blisters could lead to lasting scars.
+Because of its high toxicity, it is imperative that this plant is not disturbed.
+Immediate medical attention should be sought if contact is made with the plant.